 - Conflict is predicated on the belief that I am right and you are wrong or I am good and you are evil.
-We all want to be protagonists in the scariest of lives.
+Black and white and red and bull all over.

-+ Global warfare does not follow from a cryptic prose.
-Indeed, what does it say about free will if we are predestined to global conflict in which the right are separated from the wrong?
++ Global warfare does not follow from an ancient cryptic revelationary prose.
+What would it say about free will if we are predestined to destroy each other so that we can tell our left from our wrong?

 !
 [Bob Geldof] "The poor and the weak die-always."
 Sky News Dec 30 2003 (One on one with Adam Boulton)